Iowa Land Value · Overview

 Your One-Stop Web-Portal for Everything You Need to Know about Iowa’s Farmland Value

 Average Iowa farmland value has shown a decline for the third year in a row—the first time this has happened since the 1980s farm crisis—and is now estimated to be $7,183 per acre.
 The statewide per acre value declined $450, or 5.9 percent, since November, 2015.
 Farmland values hit a historic high in 2013, but have steadily declined since then.
 The statewide average value for an acre of farmland is now about 17.5 percent lower than 2013 values.

 Overview of ISU Land Value Survey

 Since 1941, Iowa State University has conducted an annual land value survey to collect and analyze information on land values in each of Iowa’s 99 counties.
-In 2015, Dr. Wendong Zhang, an assistant professor of economics, took over responsibility as lead researcher on the project.
+In 2015, Dr. Wendong Zhang, an associate professor of economics, took over responsibility as lead researcher on the project.

 This newly developed, interactive web portal provides an intuitive way for landowners, producers, agricultural professionals, and policymakers to learn more about the farmland market in Iowa and the Midwest.
 In particular, it offers the following functions and tools:

 Current Results — the most recent results from the annual Iowa State University Land Value Survey.